Prismatic crystals over the de Rham period sheaf: -crystals as log connections

 In the following, we discuss standard properties of the equivalences in Thm. \ref{Thm-dRasLogconnection}.
 In the following, let $\ast \in \{ \emptyset, \log \}$, let $a=-E'(\pi)$ if $\ast=\emptyset$, and $a=-\pi E'(\pi)$ if $\ast=\log$.
 Let $A(u)$ be a uniformizer of $\frakS_{\dR}^+$ and $1\leq m\leq \infty$.

 \begin{remark}[Compatibility with reductions] Let $1\leq m<n\leq \infty$.
 We have a commutative diamgram,

 where both rows are the obvious reduction morphisms. \end{remark}

-\begin{rmk}[Compatibility with Hodge-Tate case] When $m=1$, a $\mathbb{B}_{\dR, 1}^+$-crystal is precisely a (rationa) Hodge-Tate crystal treated in \cite{MW21, MW22log}.
+\begin{rmk}[Compatibility with Hodge--Tate case] When $m=1$, a $\mathbb{B}_{\dR, 1}^+$-crystal is precisely a (rational) Hodge--Tate crystal treated in \cite{GMWHT}.
 A log-$A(u)$-connection is simply a $K$-vector space with a $K$-linear endomorphism.
 In this degenerate case, an $a$-nilpotent log-$A(u)$-connection $(M,\nabla_M)$ consists of a finite dimensional $K$-space $M$ together with a $K$-linear endomorphism $\nabla_M$ of $M$ such that